-4.2 As key challenges may change over time, please identify any other areas that are becoming a new challenge. (maximum 600 characters)
+4.2 As key challenges may change over time, please identify any other areas that are becoming a new challenge challenge.

 The ability to maintain competitiveness during the time of global financial crisis can be recognized as the main challenge for Latvia.
 When joining the EU in 2004, Latvia gained the competitive advantage by being comparatively undiscovered, wherewith captivating and interesting tourist destination.
-5 years have passed; Latvia is no more an unknown place in Europe.
+Nowadays Latvia is no more an unknown place in Europe.
 Moreover, Europe itself has started of losing its position as the leading tourist destination in the world.
 Due to that, it is becoming more important for Latvian tourism industry to find new ways to remain competitive.